node-opcua/node-opcua/README.md

 Why NodeJS ?

-Because NodeJs is a great framework to design high-performing asynchronous applications.
+Because NodeJs is a great framework for designing high-performing asynchronous applications.

 ## Getting started